chloeekk/chloeekk.github.io/content/posts/how-to-analyze-industry-in-stock-market/index.md

 In summary, PLTR enjoys a high market valuation because its business model has proven to be an excellent example of **high cash generation, low capital consumption,** and **a stable financial structure**.

-## Quantitative Metrics for Sector Comparison
+## Quantitative Metrics for Industry Comparison

-Investors can use **easily accessible quantitative trading indicators** in brokerage apps to perform quick and effective comparisons across companies within the same sector.
+Investors can use **easily accessible quantitative trading indicators** in brokerage apps to perform quick and effective comparisons across companies within the same industry.
 These metrics, though simple, clearly reflect market expectations regarding company **scale, profitability, and growth potential**.

 We focus on three core metrics: